dell-esg/openshift-bare-metal/deployment/UPI.md

 If there is no backup management node, enter No.

-A menu of numbered tasks is displayed, as shown in the following figure:
+A menu of numbered tasks is displayed.

 **Inventory file generation inputs menu**